Your Gift Saves Lives

 In America, Europe and other developed countries, most buildings that we are used to are 'lightning safe' structures because they have plumbing, wiring, and other metal components in the walls which usually intercept the lightning and transfer it harmlessly around anyone inside to the ground.
 In America, we teach 'When Thunder Roars, Go Indoors' but that doesn't work in Africa where there are few safe places.

 Picture of a typical 4 classroom building in Uganda.

 The suggested 'donation levels' (feel free to donate other amounts!) explain some of the costs for these three steps.
 We will be happy to answer your questions about what your money will provide.

 As our first step, ACLENet wants to make every child in Uganda, and eventually across Africa, feel safe in their classrooms, knowing they are protected from lightning and secure to learn their lessons.
-We have already protected six schools and are working on a seventh, Mongoyo, where 3 children were killed and 72 injured in October 2018.
-We have a donor of materials for an eighth school but design and installation costs still need to be funded.
+We have already protected nearly 5000 students and their teachers at six schools.
+We have completed Installation Phase 1 at Mongoyo Primary School, where 3 children were killed and 72 injured in October 2018.
+We have donors of materials for two more schools but we need to raise money to fund the import fees and installation costs.
+Your DONATION can help us protect more children!

 The second step is to teach the teachers about lightning, how it is formed and how it injures, and dispel the many myths and folk beliefs about witches calling lightning down on enemies or that it is a punishment from God for hidden sins like beating your wife or children.
 We want to give teachers the knowledge and tools to teach lightning safety to the children and other teachers in their schools.
 We also want to provide the materials that children can learn from and take home to their parents and families to educate them. -- Children are often very good educators of their families!